Ancestor Search ...Find your Ancestors

 • Some women are listed under Mrs., such as Mrs. A. Smith.
 There is no way of knowing if the A is the abbreviation for her first name or her husband's first name as Mrs. A. Smith could correctly be either Mrs. Adam Smith or Mrs. Alice Smith.
 So when search for a woman immigrant, you may also try searching for her under her husband's first name or first initial.
 Those with the prefix Mr. or Mrs. show up at the beginning of all those with the same surname.

 • It was tradition for some European women (for example, Italian women) to travel under their maiden names even if married.
 So, if you cannot find a female ancestor under her married name, try searching under her maiden name.
-An exception may be made if they were travelling with their husbands.
+An exception may be made if they were traveling with their husbands.
 If they were following this tradition, even if they had children in tow, they would be listed under their maiden name, and the children by the father's surname.
 If you don't know her maiden name, try searching for her children who would be listed under the father's surname.
 Often, the husbands would come over earlier to establish themselves, and then their wives would follow with the children in later years.

 • If you still cannot find your immigrant ancestor, another method of searching is to try is to search for his spouse or children and when found, go to the manifest list to see if the family traveled together.